-As parents, we need to learn to recognize when our children are ready for a new learning or activity.
-And then we simply ask one question:
+But we have to remember: our children need to be willing participants.
+As parents, we need to recognize when our children are ready for a new learning or activity, then we simply need to ask ourselves:

 There are lots of good ways to encourage the personal development of our children.
 But their early learning and play should never become boot camp.
 It should be, and can be, joyful fun.

-What does that “interface” look like?
+Our children’s learning and “hardwiring” needs to be mediated by a caring and compassionate human interface.
 As Dawne Clark writes, it’s about relationships.
 It needs to start in early infancy, and ideally, it continues throughout your child’s growth and development.

 You catch a glimpse of it when your child’s coach or teacher asks them about their pets or their favourite ice cream, or takes time to discuss their camping trip or share a joke.
 This is 90% of real coaching and teaching—engaging with children and respecting them as people.